OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ## Goal of the document

-This document provides the guidance and the requirements for implementing Prebid SSO on an Ad Server.
+This document provides the guidance and the requirements for implementing Prebid Addressability Framework (PAF) on an Ad Server.

 ## Overview